Haantzy/YOLO_for_Real-Time_Object_Counting/README.md

 python load_weights.py --weights ./weights/yolov3-tiny.weights --output ./weights/yolov3-tiny.tf --tiny
 ```

 After executing one of the above lines, you should see proper .tf files in your weights folder.
-You are now ready to run object tracker.
+You are now ready to run object counter.

 ## Running the Object Counter
 Now you can run the object counter for whichever model you have created, pretrained, tiny, or custom.